oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.md

 To avoid ambiguity, it is RECOMMENDED to use JSON pointer (see \[[RFC6901](#RFC6901)\]) when identifying or referring to a specific key or instance within a CSAF document.

+CSAF tools SHALL have carefully chosen default options when processing CSAF Documents.
+Especially CSAF validators have a risk of falling for DoS attacks as they could process data from untrusted sources.
+Therefore, it is RECOMMENDED to limit the amount of messages that can be issued by a test or during a run to a reasonable default.
+In such case, the CSAF validator SHALL indicate that there might have been more messages but processing stopped because of the limit.

 CSAF producers, CSAF consumers and CSAF validators SHOULD NOT automatically retrieve JSON schemas from a URL declared in CSAF documents as this poses a security risk.
 Loading files from an untrusted source can result in information leakage or remotely triggered automated exploitation.